prathmeshTamhan/SAPBuild-Workshop/README.md

 ## Overview

-Create an SAP Build Apps application that lets users enter sales order details, and then trigger an SAP Build Process Automation approval process for that sales order.
-The mission shows how to integrate SAP Build Apps so it can communicate via API with SAP Build Process Automation.
+This session covers how to build apps, processes with workflows, and then trigger an SAP Build Process Automation approval process for sales order.
+The session shows how to integrate SAP Build Apps so it can communicate via API with SAP Build Process Automation.
 Finally, test your integrated scenario.

 Scenario: Sales Order Approval with SAP Build Apps & SAP Build Process Automation